-- 1. If tax return information is available, there is only one financial unit required and the estimated household income is above the Medicaid/CHIP income levels for all applicants, and there is no AI/AN individual, then the most recent tax return information is presented to the applicant for this member and they are asked whether this is an accurate representation of their expected annual - 2.
-If they have tax return income but they say its not accurate, or if they have no tax return income, then the current income service is polled to see if they have any records.
-If they do, they are presented to the applicant and given the chance to add, change or remove any of them

-- 3. If neither the tax return page nor the current income page have been presented to the user, they will be asked whether they have any income and given a chance to add any if they do - 4.
-If the member has income other than just what is on their tax return, they are asked whether they have any adjustments they need to make to it and given an option to provide details on them - 5.
-If the member has income other than their tax return, they are presented with a summary of what we think their projected annual income for the following year will be, and given a chance to enter a new amount if they expect it to be something different
+- If tax return information is available, there is only one financial unit required and the estimated household income is above the Medicaid/CHIP income levels for all applicants, and there is no AI/AN individual, then the most recent tax return information is presented to the applicant for this member and they are asked whether this is an accurate representation of their expected annual income. - 2.
+If the applicant has tax return income but indicates the returned information is not accurate, or if they have no tax return income, then the current income service is polled to see if there are any records for the applicant.
+If there are, they are presented to the applicant and the applicant can remove them if desired, or add new income manually. - 3.
+If neither the tax return page nor the current income page have been presented to the user, they will be asked whether they have any income and given a chance to add any if they do. - 4.
+If the member has income other than what is on their tax return, they are asked whether they have any adjustments they need to make to it and given an option to provide the details. - 5.
+If the member has income other than their tax return, they are presented with an estimated summary of their projected annual income for the following year, and given a chance to enter a new amount if they expect it to be something different

-Step 3, which we call manual income capture is where an applicant would enter wages and other income information for household members if this has not been retrieved from tax return income, or from income via the current income service.
-The benefits of using these information sources mean that these income records are verified.
+Next, the manual income capture step allows the applicant to enter wages and other income information for household members that has not been retrieved from tax return income, or from income via the current income service.
+The benefits of using these information sources means that these income records are verified.
 If an applicant modifies information that has been retrieved from other systems, or enters income manually, this may require verification by a case worker.